 For commercial operations, or flying under the Small UAS Rule, you will need specialized insurance coverage, which we highly recommend.
 Contact My Drone Services for recommendations on providers in your market.

 We don’t recommend anyone fly a Drone unprotected.
 It’s a precision machine which requires some skills to operate.

-The reality is that near misses are a lot more common that we believe, and should be.
-All the good things Drones can do may never take off unless every one who has pilot control of a Drone is a responsible pilot.
+The reality is that near-misses are a lot more common than we believe, and should be.
+All the good things Drones can do may never take off unless everyone who has pilot control of a Drone is a responsible pilot.